 Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

-Yes, you may be able to sue a group if they kick you out because of, among other things, your race, religion, sex, national origin, or disability.
+Yes, you may be able to sue a group if they kick you out because of your race, religion, sex, national origin, or disability, among other things.
 Private groups can kick you out for any or no reason.
-However, if a seemingly private group is actually public enough to be considered a “public accommodation," the group cannot discriminate against you because of your membership in one of these protected classes.
+But if a seemingly private group is actually public enough to be considered a “public accommodation," the group can't discriminate against you because of your membership in one of these protected classes.

-One major hurdle you face is proving the private group is actually “public."
-An experienced civil rights lawyer would be able to help you gather evidence, give you legal advice, and aid you in determining whether it is in your best interests to pursue legal action.
+One major hurdle you face is proving the private group is actually public.
+An experienced federal civil rights lawyer can help you gather evidence, give you legal advice, and help you determine if it's in your best interests to pursue legal action.

 Private Clubs in the U.S.